Panache Digilife : Press Release | MarketScreener

 Dear Sir/ Madam,

-We are pleased to inform that Panache Digilife Limited has signed Manufacture and Supply Agreement with Revamp Moto Private Limited for EV Vehicles in Indian Market.
+We are pleased to inform that Panache Digilife Limited has received approval for New Telecom Products under Telecom Production Linked Incentive (PLI) Scheme by Ministry of Communications.

 A detailed Press Release in this regard is enclosed herewith which is self-explanatory.